kubetrail/mkpasswd/README.md

 # mkpasswd
 CLI tool for generating and managing versions of passwords on Google secret manager.

+## disclaimer
+>The use of this tool does not guarantee password security or suitability for any particular use.
+Please review the code and use at your own risk.

 ## installation
 Download the code to a folder and cd to the folder, then run
 ```bash